 An accurate representation of the current tech used in the industry.

-By focusing on the user's pain points, we established a minimum viable product for handlers to create bids, send them out to growers via text, and track responses.
+By focusing on the user's pain points, we established an MVP for handlers to create bids, send them out to growers via text, and track responses.
 The certain "wow factors" were the ability to send the same bid out to several growers with the click of a button, and seeing responses automatically updated and stored for future records.

 I then proceeded to sketch user flows, interactions, and a basic interface to accomplish these tasks.
 The process began on a whiteboard, moved to pencil sketches, and quickly made its way to low fidelity mock ups.